 Antihistamines are mainly used to treat allergies such as hay fever, hives and itching.
 They may be used to help reduce feeling sick (nausea) and being sick (vomiting).

-How do antihistamines work?
+- How do antihistamines work?

-Which antihistamines are available in New Zealand?
+- Which antihistamines are available in New Zealand?

 Sedating antihistamines can make you feel quite drowsy or sleepy.
-They are used when the effect of drowsiness is helpful to the condition being treated such as in some skin conditions where itch can cause sleep disturbance.
+They are used when the effect of drowsiness is helpful to the condition being treated such as in some skin conditions where itchiness can cause sleep disturbance.

 - Limit or avoid alcohol while you are taking sedating antihistamines – alcohol can make the drowsiness worse.

-|Examples of sedating antihistamines|
+|Examples of sedating antihistamines:|

-|Examples of non-sedating antihistamines|
+|Examples of non-sedating antihistamines:|

 - problems with your liver or kidneys